xanzheus/handwriting/README.md

 </p>

 *Note: This project is now archived.
-Read the announcement at https://github.com/saurabhdaware/text-to-handwriting/issues/138*
+Read the announcement

 ## 🌠 Output